vega/vega-lite/site/docs/transform/aggregate.md

 <div class="vl-example" data-name="bar_aggregate_vertical"></div>

+**Note:** aggregated fields are quantitative by default while unaggregated (group by) fields in aggregated encodings are nominal by default.

 The `detail` channel can be used to specify additional summary and group-by fields without mapping the field(s) to any visual properties.
 For example, the following plots add `Origin` as a group by field.

 <div class="vl-example" data-name="point_aggregate_detail"></div>